-The SNIS promotes academic research in the interdisciplinary area of international studies with an interest in phenomena that transcend traditional nation-state boundaries.
+The SNIS promotes academic research in the inderdisciplinary area of international studies with an interest in phenomena that transcend traditional nation-state boundaries.
 Once a year, SNIS offers project grants for pluri-disciplinary research teams.

 The Swiss-African Research Cooperation (SARECO) is a program of the State Secretariat for Education, Research and Innovation (SERI), implemented by the Leading House Basel.
 SARECO does not offer own funding but runs a helpful database for funding opportunities for collaborative research between Switzerland and African countries.

-Commission for Research Partnerships with Developing Countries (KFPE)
+Comission for the Research Partnerships with Developing Countries (KFPE)

 KFPE is the information hub for "North-South" research in Switzerland, both for researchers and for the target audience of the research.
 It promotes increased, effective and equitable research cooperation with low and middle income countries.
 By doing so, KFPE contributes to sustainable development and to solving global problems.
 Their website offers an overview on funding possibilities with developing countries.